dermotduffy/frigate-hass-card/README.md

     title: 'Front entrance'
     # Custom identifier for the camera to refer to it above.
     id: 'camera-2'
+    # Don't show this camera on the UI (will only be available as a dependent substream).
+    hide: true
     webrtc_card:
       entity: camera.entrance_rtsp
       url: 'rtsp://username:password@camera:554/av_stream/ch0'